alejandrochang/StudyGuideNotes/redux.md

 Components are generally responsible for fetching data they need by calling an action creator.
 Action creators are responsible for making API request (This is where Redux-Thunk comes into play) We get fetched data into a component by generating new state in our redux store, then getting that data into our components through mapStateToProps.

+### If using async/await in your action creator what issues might you encounter?
+If no middleware is used, when babel transpiles your code it will return the request from the action creator.
+When the redux store looks to see what changed, it realizes that it is not a POJO, resulting in errors.
+What we want to return is the POJO from the fetching of the data.

+### Synchronous Action Creator vs Asynchronous Action Creators
+A synchronous action creator returns an action with data ready to go (it will always pass data to reducers).
+An asynchronous action takes some amount of time for it to get its data ready to go.